olivia-yong/hack-western/README.md

 ## Inspiration
 Ever wish you didn’t need to purchase a stylus to handwrite your digital notes?
 Each person at some point hasn’t had the free hands to touch their keyboard.
 Whether you are a student learning to type or a parent juggling many tasks, sometimes a keyboard and stylus are not accessible.
 We believe the future of technology won’t even need to touch anything in order to take notes.
-HyperTouch utilizes touchless drawings and converts your (finger)written notes to typed text!
+HoverTouch utilizes touchless drawings and converts your (finger)written notes to typed text!
 We also have a text to speech function that is Google adjacent.

 ## What it does
 Using your index finger as a touchless stylus, you can write new words and undo previous strokes, similar to features on popular note-taking apps like Goodnotes and OneNote.
 As a result, users can eat a slice of pizza or hold another device in hand while achieving their goal.
 HyperTouch tackles efficiency, convenience, and retention all in one.